IRVLUTD/isaac_sim_grasping/README.md

 ### Notes
 - Deactivate conda if you have an active environment, it may cause some errors when running isaac sim.
 - Always use complete paths for the directories, errors may occur otherwise.
+- For proper testing a hypertuning of the gripper .usds may be required (e.g joint velocities)